dhushandhansd/twitter.github.io/README.md

 Aug 20 2021

  - Added Responsiveness for Signup, Login and Home Pages
  - Replaced SVG instead of Images
  - Bottom Nav for Small Screen Sizes
  - Toggle of Text and Icons
+ - Bottom Navbar Shadow
+ - SVG Icon Color
+ - Text and Icon Toggler